MALAGA (SPAIN)

 Date: 2017 – ongoing

-Status: Competition First Prize – Construction documents delivered – Bidding process in progress
+Status: Competition First Prize – Construction In Progress

-Ecosistema Urbano, after being awarded a public tender promoted by the University of Malaga in 2016, has developed the Landscape Planning Project for the Louis Pasteur Boulevard and the main public spaces of the Teatinos University Campus, with a total surface area of 21 Ha (52 ac).
-The completion of the construction of the first phase, comprising a total surface area of 7 Ha (17 ac), is planned for December 2020.
+Ecosistema Urbano, after being awarded a public tender promoted by the University of Malaga in 2016, has developed the Landscape Planning Project for the Louis Pasteur Boulevard and the main public spaces of the Teatinos University Campus.
+The project has a total surface area of 21 Ha (52 ac); the first phase, comprising a total surface area of 7 Ha (17 ac), started construction in December 2020.

 The project, in line with the University of Malaga’s strategies, develops the concept for an open and innovative campus.
-In order to enhance the academic and social functions within public spaces, the design creates an attractive and comfortable natural environment, as well as incorporates technology that allows for a new atmosphere of interaction between the physical and digital environments.
+In order to enhance the academic and social functions within public spaces, the design creates an attractive and comfortable natural environment; it also incorporates technology that allows for a new atmosphere of interaction between the physical and digital environments.

-The Louis Pasteur Boulevard project regenerates a large and underused area, surrounded by infrastructure.
+The Louis Pasteur Boulevard project regenerates a large and underused area that is surrounded by infrastructure.
 This area transforms into the main space of the university campus by combining new spatial and landscape features with highly articulated programmes that improve its climatic comfort and connectivity.

-The design proposal aims to achieve the dual goal of enabling everyday university life activities — teaching, studying, meeting, or reading—to take place in public spaces, while providing a new green infrastructure for the city.
+The design enables everyday university life activities — teaching, studying, meeting and reading—to take place in public spaces, all while providing a new green infrastructure for the city.

 Four ways of rethinking a campus

-Using four different strategies, the boulevard includes the different aspects of the campus through a single design:
+Using four different strategies, the boulevard includes different aspects of the campus with a single design:

-- Connected Campus: This strategy creates a complete urban layout, through connecting different facilities and opening the university to its immediate surroundings, as well as the whole city, focusing primarily on public transportation and pedestrian areas.
+- Connected Campus: This strategy creates a complete urban layout, through connecting different facilities and opening the university not only to its immediate surroundings, but also to the whole city, focusing primarily on public transportation and pedestrian areas.

-- Interactive Campus: Allows users to visualize real-time information, interact with the different elements of the public space and adapt them according to their needs, including the configuration of the bioclimatic conditioning systems to achieve optimal environmental conditions.
+- Interactive Campus: Allows users to visualize real-time information, interact with the different elements of the public space and adapt them according to their needs.
+Strategies include the configuration of the bioclimatic conditioning systems to achieve optimal environmental conditions.

-- Open Campus: Makes a wide variety of educational meeting spaces and devices available for university students and all citizens, bringing academic activity into the public space, making it more accessible and dynamic.
+- Open Campus: Makes a wide variety of educational meeting spaces and devices available for university students and all citizens, bringing academic activity into the public space and making it more accessible and dynamic.

 Digital interactivity and bioclimatic comfort